Richard-Degenne/pub-grub-poc/README.md

     bundle exec bin/lock

-Solves dependencies based on a given manifest and repository.
+Solves dependencies based on a given manifest repository.
+If a lockfile already exists, locking will try to reuse locked version as much as possible.

 Feel free to play with the files in the [`data`](data/) folder to try out different scenarios.